Lamartio/xtream/README.md

 ```

 ## Advanced usage
 Xtream enables you to hook into every part of it.
 The example below schedules all middleware on a multithreaded scheduler and passes their actions through a single threaded scheduler to the reducer.
-Next the `replay()` operator is used to ensure that when an observer subscribes, it always receives the latest state.
+Next the `replay()` operator ensures that when an observer subscribes, it always receives the latest state.

 ```java
 public void newAdvancedStore() {